Talk to Engineer

 Most Common Filamentous Bacteria Responsible

-Operators often identify filamentous organisms through microscopic analysis of activated sludge samples.
+Operators usually identify filamentous bacteria through microscopic analysis of activated sludge samples.

 Organism Typical Cause